UPPS 02.04.01 - The University Star and KTSW Policies and Procedures

 UPPS No. 02.04.01

-Issue No. 5
+Issue No. 7

-Effective Date: 10/14/2013
+Effective Date: 4/30/2021

-Next Review Date: 4/01/2017 (E4Y)
+Next Review Date: 4/01/2025 (E4Y)

 Sr. Reviewer: Director, School of Journalism and Mass Communication

-We are committed to maintaining an extremely high standard of education in service to the public and private sectors, including those communication industries that provide employment opportunities for our students.
-This UPPS assures that participation in student media facilitates the development of appropriate skills through established and supervised laboratory procedures and assists campus organizations, staff, and faculty in working effectively with student media.
+Texas State University is committed to maintaining an extremely high standard of education in service to the public and private sectors, including those communication industries that provide employment opportunities for our students.
+This policy assures that participation in student media facilitates the development of appropriate skills through established and supervised laboratory procedures and assists campus organizations, staff, and faculty in working effectively with student media.

-This UPPS establishes separate advisory committees for The University Star and KTSW-FM in the School of Journalism and Mass Communication to provide guidance in the overall operation of student media outlets and to assist in the selection of student executives of those respective outlets.
+This policy establishes separate advisory committees for The University Star and KTSW-FM in the School of Journalism and Mass Communication to provide guidance in the overall operation of student media outlets and to assist in the selection of student executives of those respective outlets.

-These procedures, which also extend to any online services provided by these student media outlets, are designed to assure that Texas State’s student media maintain the highest possible standards of quality, service, ethics, and legality in accordance with recognized professional guidelines, while simultaneously fulfilling their obligations as educational vehicles for Mass Communication students and as informational vehicles for the university community.
+These procedures, which also extend to any online services provided by these student media outlets, are designed to assure that Texas State’s student media maintain the highest possible standards of quality, service, ethics, and legality in accordance with recognized professional guidelines, while simultaneously fulfilling their obligations as educational vehicles for School of Journalism and Mass Communication students and as informational vehicles for the university community.

-KTSW-FM radio, along with their respective services.
-The University Star is a designated limited public forum since the university reserves the right to establish and enforce policies regarding the station’s music programming, news, advertising, and editorial content.
-The station’s managers and directors have authority, but the station’s general manager and faculty advisor may enforce university and station policy as they pertain to the station’s operation.
+KTSW-FM radio is a designated limited public forum since the university reserves the right to establish and enforce policies regarding the station’s music programming, news, advertising, and editorial content.
+The station’s managers and directors have authority, but the station’s general manager and faculty advisers may enforce university and station policy as they pertain to the station’s operation.

-PROCEDURES FOR STUDENT MEDIA ADVISORY COMMITTEE
+PROCEDURES FOR STUDENT MEDIA ADVISORY COMMITTEES

 The University Star and KTSW-FM will have separate student media advisory committees.
 These advisory committees will include:

-One undergraduate student, appointed by the vice president for Student Affairs; and
+one undergraduate student, appointed by the vice president for Student Affairs; and

-Up to five professional media members in the appropriate media field.
+up to five professional media members in the appropriate media field.

 The Student Media Advisory Committee will have the following authority and responsibilities:

-Review and make recommendations regarding the operations of student media outlets.
+review and make recommendations regarding the operations of student media outlets;

-Maintain an active interest and assist in making and implementing decisions in matters of educational programs and personnel evaluation.
+maintain an active interest and assist in making and implementing decisions in matters of educational programs and personnel evaluation;

-Meet and provide feedback with the chief student representative of student media.
+meet and provide feedback with the chief student representative of student media;

-Review and recommend resolution of complaints that the chief student executives and faculty advisers have not resolved.
+review and recommend resolution of complaints that the chief student executives and faculty advisers have not resolved.
 Complaints will follow the university’s normal appeal process.
-The nature of any complaint will determine the appropriate appeal process.
+The nature of any complaint will determine the appropriate appeal process;

-Make recommendations to the School of Journalism and Mass Communication faculty on matters pertaining to academic credit for student media work and the integration of academic curriculum into student media.
+make recommendations to the School of Journalism and Mass Communication faculty on matters pertaining to academic credit for student media work and the integration of academic curriculum into student media;

-Assist, where and when appropriate, in planning to keep student media and publication’s equipment up-to-date and secure.
+assist, where and when appropriate, in planning to keep student media and publication’s equipment up-to-date and secure.

 PROCEDURES FOR SELECTION OF STUDENT MEDIA CHIEF EXECUTIVES

-All currently enrolled Texas State University students are eligible to apply for editor-in-chief of The University Star (the student must be enrolled during his or her term of office).
+The University Star Editor-in-Chief Selection – All currently enrolled Texas State students are eligible to apply for editor-in-chief of The University Star (students must be enrolled during their term in office).
 The term runs from the beginning of the first summer session to end of classes in the spring semester.
-A committee consisting of the director and assistant director of the School of Journalism and Mass Communication along with the journalism sequence coordinator, and at least one media professional familiar with journalism, will select the editor-in-chief from an applicant pool prior the end of each spring semester.
-The director of Student Publications, who serves as the faculty adviser to the publication, along with the current editor-in-chief will have ex-officio roles during the interview process.
-Among the qualifications for editor-in-chief include:
+A committee consisting of the director of the School of Journalism and Mass Communication, along with the Journalism Sequence coordinator, and at least one media professional familiar with journalism, will select the editor-in-chief from an applicant pool prior the end of each spring semester.
+The director of The University Star, who serves as the faculty adviser to the publication, along with the current editor-in-chief will have ex-officio roles during the interview process.
+Qualifications for editor-in-chief include:

-All currently enrolled Texas State University students are eligible to apply for the position of station manager of KTSW (the student must be enrolled during his or her term of office).
-A committee consisting of the director, an assistant director and head of the electronic media sequence of the School of Journalism and Mass Communication, and at least one media professional familiar with radio will select the station manager from the applicant pool prior to the end of the spring semester.
+KTSW Station Manager Selection – All currently enrolled Texas State students are eligible to apply for the position of station manager of KTSW (the student must be enrolled during their term in office).
+A committee consisting of the director and head of the Electronic Media Program of the School of Journalism and Mass Communication, and at least one media professional familiar with radio will select the station manager from the applicant pool prior to the end of the spring semester.
 The KTSW general manager, who serves as the faculty adviser to KTSW, and the current station manager will serve in an ex-officio capacity during the interview process.
 Qualifications for consideration include:

 PROCEDURES FOR STUDENT MEDIA PARTICIPATION AND RESPONSIBILITIES